vercel/next.js/docs/guides/building-forms.md

 This completes the basic structure of your Next.js-based form.

-> You can view the entire source code of [maedahbatool/next-forms](https://github.com/MaedahBatool/nextjs-forms) repo that we're creating here as a working example.
+> You can view the entire source code of [next-forms](https://github.com/vercel/next.js/tree/canary/examples/next-forms) example repo that we're creating here as a working example.
 Feel free to clone it and start right away.
 This demo is built with create-next-app, and you can preview the basic form CSS styles inside `/styles/global.css` file.

 ![forms with nextjs](/docs/guides/images/forms-with-nextjs.jpg)